paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

   (A) not later than 60 days after the date on which the report is referred to the Special Victim Investigator, submit to the Director a request for an extension that contains a summary of the progress of the investigation, the reasons why the completion of the investigation requires additional time, and a plan for the completion of the investigation; and

   (B) provide to the person who made the report and the person against whom the allegation in the report was made notice of the extension of the investigation.

+### Statutory Notes

+#### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–159 inserted at end “No individual appointed as the Special Victim Investigator may, at the time of such appointment, be a current employee of the Central Intelligence Agency.”